plone/training/views_2.rst

 Exercise
 --------

-Add the new field "room" to the Talk type (TTW) and display it below Audience in the browser view, it should contain the following data:
+Add the new choice-field "room" to the Talk type (TTW) and display it below Audience in the browser view, it should contain the following data:

 * Title: Room
 * Possible values: Room 101, Room 102, Auditorium